tauri-apps/tauri-docs/docs/guides/distribution/updater.md

 `"dialog"` if present must ba a boolean.
 By default it's set to true.
 If enabled, updater [events](#events) will be disabled as the built-in dialog handles everything.
 If you need custom events, you must turn off the built-in dialog.

+### Installmode on Windows

+On Windows there is an additional config [`"installMode"`](../../api/config.md#updaterwindowsconfig.installmode) to change how the update is installed.

+- `"passive"`: The default and general recommendation.
+It will show a small progress bar when installing the update without requiring any user interaction.
+- `"basicUI"`: There will be a basic user interface shown which requires user interaction to finish the installation.
+- `"quiet"`: There will be no progress feedback to the user.
+This mode cannot request admin privileges itself so it only works in user-wide installations or when your app itself already runs with admin privileges.
+Generally not recommended.

 ## Update artifacts

 Tauri's bundler will automatically generate and sign update artifacts once the updater is correctly configured and enabled.